Investment Case Update: March 10, 2026

 Why We Own It

 Bread offers strong growth prospects and a compelling valuation with an experienced and highly capable management team.
-Although the company is facing near-term headwinds of elevated loss rates on its customer loans and macroeconomic uncertainty, management is targeting a mid-to-high single-digit loan growth rate over the long term with returns on tangible common equity (ROTCE) in the mid-to-high 20% range (vs. 28.6% in 3Q25).
-Additionally, management seems well-prepared for a challenging operating environment, as Bread has boosted its common equity tier 1 (CET1) ratio by 370bps since the end of 2021 to 14.0% as of 3Q25, which rivals the capital position of large banks, and hiked reserve rates to nearly 12%, despite a net loss rate of <8%, implying a potential EPS tailwind in the future if the economic environment does not significantly worsen from here.
+Although the company is facing near-term headwinds of elevated loss rates on its customer loans and macroeconomic uncertainty, management is targeting a mid-to-high single-digit loan growth rate over the long term with returns on tangible common equity (ROTCE) in the mid-to-high 20% range (vs. 20.4% in FY25).
+Additionally, management seems well-prepared for a challenging operating environment, as Bread has boosted its common equity tier 1 (CET1) ratio by 270bps since the end of 2021 to 13.0% as of 4Q25, which rivals the capital position of large banks, and hiked reserve rates to 11%, despite a net loss rate of <8%, implying a potential EPS tailwind in the future if the economic environment does not significantly worsen from here.

-The company has also developed a more diverse and stable funding base, as the company’s online direct-to-consumer (DTC) deposits have grown at a compound annual growth rate of ~39% since the end of 2020 to $8.2B at the end of 3Q25, or 47% of total funding, compared to only 6% in early 2020.
-Management is targeting a DTC deposit base that represents half of total funding in the future, which will help Bread reduce their reliance on more expensive funding sources (i.e. wholesale deposits and unsecured funding), which should ultimately result in a lower cost of capital.
-Management’s actions seem to be paying off, as Bread’s tangible book value (TBV) per share has more than tripled between the end of 2020 and the end of 3Q25, with TBV/share currently standing at $56.36, implying shares are trading at a P/TBV multiple of 1.2x, or a roughly 60% discount to peers (SYF, OMF, ALLY, SLM, COF, SOFI, CACC, ENVA).
+The company has also developed a more diverse and stable funding base, as the company’s online direct-to-consumer (DTC) deposits have grown at a compound annual growth rate of ~38% since the end of 2020 to $8.5B at the end of 2025, or 48% of total funding, compared to only 6% in early 2020.
+Management’s increasing reliance on DTC funding continues to lower its cost of capital, helping Bread’s tangible book value (TBV) per share more than triple between the end of 2020 and the end of 2025.
+TBV/share currently stands at $57.57, implying shares are trading at a P/TBV multiple of 1.3x, or a roughly 48% discount to peers (SYF, OMF, ALLY, SLM, COF, SOFI, CACC, ENVA).

 How Management Allocates Capital

-Management’s top priorities in the near term are investing in the core business and technology, while mitigating any negative impacts on their capital ratios due to current macroeconomic headwinds, as they sit at the top end of their medium-term CET1 ratio target of 13-14% (14.0% in 3Q25).
+Management’s top priorities in the near term are investing in the core business and technology, while mitigating any negative impacts on their capital ratios due to current macroeconomic headwinds, as they sit at the low end of their medium-term CET1 ratio target of 13-14% (13.0% in 4Q25).
 After slashing parent-level debt in half between the end of 2021 and 2024 and achieving their target leverage ratio, management has greater financial flexibility to pursue new growth opportunities (i.e. add new partners to network) and return capital to shareholders.
-Management has recently demonstrated its commitment to shareholder returns, with $190MM in year-to-date share buybacks (6.4% of market cap), leaving $360MM of remaining buyback authorization as of quarter-end, and a recent 10% increase to the quarterly dividend that implies an annualized dividend yield of ~1.4%.
+Robust capital generation and a vastly improved balance sheet have allowed management to more aggressively return capital to shareholders recently, as evidenced by $310MM of share buybacks in 2025 (9.9% of market cap), leaving $840MM of remaining buyback authorization as of year-end, as well as a recent 10% increase to the quarterly dividend that implies an annualized dividend yield of ~1.3%.